 5) Crooked Plate

-Some problems are so easy to fix, the fact they exist in the first place is proof that the universe doesn’t give a shit about you.
+Some problems are so easy to fix, the fact they exist in the first place is proof that the universe doesn’t care that much about you.
 It makes you wonder what is keeping people from repairing them.
 It seems there is almost a directly inverse relationship between the ease of a repair and the speed at which the problem is solved.
 Lets say you’re in the old west.
 You’ve recently become more ventilated and are in desperate need of the good doctor to pull the plug outta your gut, lest you succumb to your detriments and become the proud owner of a sky plantation.
 Still with me?
 Perfect.
 Ahead you see the Dr.’s office.
 “Eureka!”
 You puff.
 But wait!
 The sign that hangs overhead has a broken chain, and is swinging rather post-apocalyptically in the breeze.

 Clearly this means the town has recently been shot to pieces, and the doctor is a hundred different kinds of dead.
 Then you die in the street, certain no one can save you, while Dr. Stevens finishes his lunch unabated and quite alive.
 Having a crooked license place is just like this story.
 You could be driving a Bugatti down hwy 1 on the nicest day of the year, but if you don’t have that painted aluminum rectangle fastened squarely in its place, you might as well be rolling down the hillside in a garbage can with syringes tumbling out the lid.

 4) Cracked Windshield

 Windshields work hard.
 They do everything from keeping your hair free of freshly splattered dragonflies to saving you from a drug dealer’s baseball bat.
 They are the front line of defense against the speeding elements.
 With this being the case you could certainly expect that it would be the most regularly affected or damaged part of your car; shield *is* 50% of its name, after all, that’s why it’s important to conduct a windshield calibration from time to time.

 3) Mismatched Paneling